Amazon Bedrock, 2026

 Model migration was designed as a decision lifecycle, not a workflow.
 The lifecycle consisted of three stages that progressively increased confidence while making cost and risk legible.

-After my users provide their application's invocation log data (a log of what an AI did and what the result was) for evaluation.
-The system performs an Initial Evaluation to compare their current and selected target models on quality and token utilization before.
-This stage acts as a guardrail as a quick decision point if model migration is worth moving forward.
+When they start the job, the system performs an Initial Evaluation to compare their source and selected target model performance.
+This stage acts as a quick decision point if model migration is worth moving forward.

 My users have a variety of methods to provide prompt templates to the system.
 They can use our system to perform prompt optimization, or skip directly to shadow testing.